TabularEditor/tabulareditor.github.io/_posts/2019-03-14-PowerBITips-WhatIf.md

 1. Export your Power BI model as a template (.pbit file) and close Power BI Desktop
 2. Open the .pbit file in Tabular Editor
 3. In the "Model" menu, choose "New Calculated Table".
 Rename the newly added table to whatever you like.
-4. Enter the following expression for the newly created Calculated Table: `GENERATESERIES(1, 100, 10)`.
-Of course, you can change the limits (1,100) and increment value (10) to whatever you like.
+4. Enter the following expression for the newly created Calculated Table: `GENERATESERIES(0, 100, 10)`.
+Of course, you can change the limits (0 - 100) and increment value (10) to whatever you like.
 5. With the Calculated Table still selected go to the "Table" menu and choose "Create New > Calculated Table Column".
 6. Rename the newly added calculated table column to whatever you like, but preferably give it the same name as the parent table.
-Set its Data Type property to "Integer", "Floating Point" or "Currency", depending on what you need.
+Set its Data Type property to "Integer", "Floating Point" or "Currency", depending on your needs.
 7. **Important** Set the "Source Column" property of the calculated table column to `[Value]`.
 This is needed in order to map the output of the calculated table expression into this column.
 8. Set the "Summarize By" property on the column to "None", to make sure the values within the column are never aggregated.
 9. **Also important** For Power BI to treat the newly added table as a WhatIf parameter, we must add an Extended Property to the calculated table column.
 Click on the ellipsis button on the "Extended Properties" property of the column, and add a new JsonExtendedProperty.
 Set the **Name** of this property to `ParameterMetadata` and the **Value** to `{"version":0}`: